aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 * Another transfer of 1000 coins from Alice to Bob.
 * The additional 4 coins of gas paid for by Alice to make that transfer.

+TODO: Update the above values to reflect the new output.

-Next, see below a walk-through of the SDK functions that are used to accomplish the above steps.
+Next, see below a walkthrough of the SDK functions that are used to accomplish the above steps.

 ---